iwink/gitlab-webhook-bundle/CONTRIBUTING.md

-# Contributing to this project
+# Contributing

 If you wish to make a contribution to this project, please follow these steps;

-- Clone or create a fork of this repository
+- Fork this repository
-- Create an appropriate branch
-    - Feature-branches are based on develop
-    - Hotfixes are based on the latest support-branch
-- Commit your code
+- Write your code following the [PSR-12](https://www.php-fig.org/psr/psr-12/) coding standards
+- Write unit tests
-- Create a merge request in GitLab and assign it to a maintainer
+- Create pull request

 ## Installation

 Create a Symfony 5 project and configure a path repository to this package in `composer.json`.
-Now run `composer require kirra/gitlab-webhook-bundle` to symlink the bundle.
+Now run `composer require iwink/gitlab-webhook-bundle` to symlink the bundle.